-Setting up a CPA exam study plan that fits into your work schedule and life is probably the most important thing you can do during your CPA journey.
-The reason most people end up failing the exam isn’t because they are stupid.
-It’s because they didn’t have a CPA exam study schedule that held them accountable and forced them to stay on track.
+Setting up a CPA exam study plan that fits into your work schedule and life is probably the most important thing you can do during your Certified Public Accountant journey.
+The reason most people end up failing the exam isn’t that they are stupid; it’s because they didn’t have a CPA exam study schedule that held them accountable and forced them to stay on track.

-Without an actual plan, you will most likely study when you feel like it.
-You know why I know?
+Without an actual CPA exam review plan, you will most likely just study when you feel like it.
+Do you know why I know?
 Because that’s what everyone does.
-Without a schedule, it doesn’t matter if you skip a day here or cut out an hour early over there.
-Next thing you know, your exam date is a week away and you’ve only been through a quarter of your CPA review course.
+Without an exam prep schedule, it doesn’t matter if you skip a day here or cut out an hour early over there.
+Next thing you know, your exam date is a week away and you’ve only been through a quarter of your CPA prep course.

-Don’t let this happen to you.
-Here’s the steps that I’ve come up with to make a bullet proof study plan and schedule that will prepare you for your exam day no matter how busy your life is or what your full-time job looks like.
+Don’t let this happen to you!
+Here are the steps that I’ve come up with to make a bulletproof study strategy and schedule that will prepare you for your exam day no matter how busy your life is, how dense your study materials are, or what your full-time job looks like.

 Book Your CPA Exam Date

 #1 Book Your Exam Date.
 I know this sounds crazy.
-Why would you book your exam date even before you start studying?
+Why would you book your CPA examination date even before you start studying?
 This is simple.
-Because setting a date will give us a time frame to set the rest of the schedule.
+Because setting a date will give us a time frame to set the rest of your CPA exam prep schedule.
 It will also give you a deadline.

 Too many people say they are going to study and put it off because they don’t have an exam booked.
-“After I get half way through this course, I’ll book a date.”
-And then, they never end up getting half way through the course.
+“After I get halfway through this self-study course, I’ll book a date.”
+Consequently, they never end up getting halfway through the course.

 Booking an exam date will give you a deadline to shoot for.
-That being said, I recommend that you try to pass all four sections within a 9-month window.
+That being said, I recommend that you try to pass every section of the CPA exam within a 9-month window.
 This gives you plenty of time to study for each section without making you crazy.

 How long should I study for each CPA exam section?

-Here are the recommended number of hours you should set aside to prepare for each section:
+Here are the recommended number of hours you should set aside for your CPA exam study plan to prepare for each section: